-The participation, involvement and help of parents, close relative and other volunteers are welcome and appreciated for various activities both in school and on excursions.
+The participation, involvement and help of parents, close relatives and other volunteers are welcome and appreciated for various activities both in school and on excursions.
+The school may utilise contractors for varying activities.

-It is important that all volunteers are aware that they are subject to child protection legislation.
+It is important that all volunteers and contractors are aware that they are subject to child protection legislation.
 This means all volunteers must:

-- sign on at the front office, be inducted and get a visitors badge from the office as per school procedure. - check with the school what the current requirements are for the Working With Children Check
+Sign on at the front office, receive an induction pack and get a visitors' badge from the office as per school procedure.

+Check with the school what the current requirements are for working with children in their volunteer role.

-• not engage in any inappropriate behaviour towards any children.
-In particular although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that complaints about inappropriate behaviour towards any child or young person must be investigated (see Child Protection).
+Follow our commitment to safeguarding and not engage in any inappropriate behaviour towards any children.
+Although volunteers are technically not employed by the school, they are considered to be 'staff' for legal purposes and need to be aware that complaints about inappropriate behaviour towards a child or young person is subject to investigation.